mere-z/rockpaperscissors/README.md

 right click, then click 'inspect' and head to the 'console'.

 if you cannot see the results of your rps battle, ensure that 'user messages' are visible in console

+if you still cannot see the results or find a bug, plsletmeknowthankyouverymuch